1.1. Contact details for submission

 The text of publication must be prepared in accordance with the following:

-- Manuscripts should be between 4 000 and 10 000 words in length (including references, tables and figures).
+- Manuscripts should be between 4 000 and 10 000 words in length (including references, tables and figures), if justified, length may be exceeded.

 - It is important that the file be saved in the native format (please use doc., docx.) and also in pdf.
 The text should be in single-column format.